douggal/advent-of-code-2022/README.md

 ### Day 25

-Took a while but I finally got it just before midnight and contest closeout.
+Took a while but I finally got it just before midnight and the official contest closeout.

-Was bitten by the stealth integer overflow error again.  in Visual Studio for Mac 2022 right-click the project in the Solution Explorer > Properties > Build > Compiler options > check box "Generate overflow checks."
+Was bitten by the stealth integer overflow error again.
+In Visual Studio for Mac 2022 right-click the project in the Solution Explorer > Properties > Build > Compiler options > check box "Generate overflow checks."
 Seems like this option should be enabled by default?